Inclusion at St Sampson’s High School

 Fundraising

-It is our intention to undertake many fundraising activities aimed at providing money to support the students.
-All money raised will directly benefit students – whether by providing rewards trips for good behaviour, contributing towards end of tern parties or providing assistance if students wish to partake in other events that would benefit from some financial support from school.
-Each tutor group will be responsible for organising an event each term.
-Whilst staff will take a supporting role, the onus will be on the students to manage and lead these events to develop their teamwork and organisational skills.
+It is our intention to undertake many fundraising activities aimed at providing money to support local charities as well as the students.
+Money raised to support the students will be allocated to provide rewards for trips for good behaviour, contribution towards end of term celebrations or providing assistance if students wish to partake in other events that would benefit from some financial support from school.
+Fundraising is organised in houses or tutor groups.

 Education Inclusion Services